chungkaley/sp26-cse110-lab4/expose/javascript/part2.md

 7. Line 14 prints 150.
 The finalPrice is declared outside of the for loop.
 This means that finalPrice remains accessible after the for loop has executed.
 The finalPrice updates inside the loop.
 It holds the value from the last iteration and prints 150 on Line 14.
 8. This function returns [50, 100, 150].
 The discounted array was declared outside of the for loop.
 This makes it accessible throughout the function.
 Hence, the loop was able to return the discounted values at Line 16.
 9. Line 11 causes an error.
 The “i” is declared with let, which is block-scoped.
 This means that it is not defined when it is called on Line 11.
-10. Line 12 returns 3.
+10. Line 12 prints 3.
 The “length” is declared with const.
 This makes it accessible throughout the function.
 The variable “length” can only be read, so Line 12 can print the array length of 3.
 11. The function returns [50, 100, 150].
 Even though “discounted” is declared with const, JavaScript allows the push() in the for loop to mutate the contents of an array as long as the code does not reassign the variable to a new array.